 The treatment is based on controlling the seizures.
 Focal seizures with identified focal cortical dysplasia can be very difficult to control with antiepileptic medications.
 Surgical removal of the FCD and surrounding epileptogenic (seizure-causing) zone may lead to a seizure-free life for the patient.
 Scalp EEG often shows prolonged or continuous runs of spikes usually localized to the scalp over the dysplastic lesion.
 Invasive EEG, which records from electrodes placed directly in or on the cortex by a neurosurgeon, is necessary to localize the epileptogenic zone prior to the surgical removal.

 Where can I learn more?

-An article, “Focal dysplasia of the cerebral cortex in epilepsy” was published in 1971 after lobectomy brain specimens of ten patients with epilepsy were noted as having “unusual microscopic abnormality”.
+An article, “Focal dysplasia of the cerebral cortex in epilepsy” was published in 1971 after lobectomy brain specimens of ten patients with epilepsy were noted as having “unusual microscopic abnormality.”
 Since then, developments in the recognition, understanding, and treatment of epilepsy caused by focal cortical dysplasia has greatly expanded.
-Today, the Cortical Foundation is an excellent resource dedicated to providing services to educate, advocate, support, and improve awareness of cortical malformations.
+The resources below are a great way to learn more.

 Taylor DC, Falconer MA, Burton CJ, Corsellis JA.
 Focal dysplasia of the cerebral cortex in epilepsy.
 J Neurol Neurosurg Psychiatry 1971:34:369–387